-- (5) Provisions in respect of trade and regulatory transparency requirements needs to take the form of directly applicable law applied to all investment firms that should follow uniform rules in all Union markets, in order to provide for a uniform application of a single regulatory framework, to strengthen confidence in the transparency of markets across the Union, reduce regulatory complexity and firms' compliance costs, especially for financial institutions operating on a cross-border basis, and contribute to the elimination of distortions of competition.
-The adoption of a Regulation ensuring direct applicability is best suited to accomplish these regulatory goals and ensure uniform conditions by preventing diverging national requirements as a result of the transposition of a directive. - The definitions of regulated market and MTF should be clarified and remain closely aligned (6)with each other to reflect the fact that they represent effectively the same organised trading functionality.
-The definitions should exclude bilateral systems where an investment firm enters into every trade on own account, even as a riskless counterparty interposed between the buyer and seller whose orders result in two or more matched transactions that are arranged simultaneously.
+The definitions of regulated market and multilateral trading facility (MTF) should be (6) clarified and remain closely aligned with each other to reflect the fact that they represent effectively the same organised trading functionality.
+The definitions should exclude bilateral systems where an investment firm enters into every trade on own account, even as a riskless counterparty interposed between the buyer and seller.
 Regulated markets and MTFs should not be allowed to execute client orders against proprietary capital.
 The term 'system' encompasses all those markets that are composed of a set of rules and a trading platform as well as those that only function on the basis of a set of rules.
-Regulated markets and MTFs are not obliged to operate a 'technical' system for matching orders.
-A market which is only composed of a set of rules that governs aspects related to membership, admission of instruments to trading, trading between members, reporting and, transparency obligations is a regulated market or an MTF within the meaning of this Directive and the transactions concluded under those rules are considered to be concluded under the systems of a regulated market or an MTF.
+Regulated markets and MTFs are not obliged to operate a 'technical' system for matching orders and should be able to operate other trading protocols including systems whereby users are able to trade against quotes they request from multiple providers.
+A market which is only composed of a set of rules that governs aspects related to membership, admission of instruments to trading, trading between members, reporting and, where applicable, transparency obligations is a regulated market or an MTF within the meaning of this Regulation and the transactions concluded under those rules are considered to be concluded under the systems of a regulated market or an MTF.
 The term 'buying and selling interests' is to be understood in a broad sense and includes orders, quotes and indications of interest.